 The determination of the period of significance for Ney's studio in no way suggests that her significance ended in 1907.
 It if had, this discussion would not be taking place.
-The studio would not have been designated a National Historic Landmark and the building would most likely be considered significant on the local level as an architectural oddity.
+THC would not have determined the studio is eligible for designation as a National Historic Landmark and the building would most likely be considered significant on the local level as an architectural oddity.
 If Elisabet Ney played a role in empowering women, it was through the example of her life and her art.